 All adaptive registrants can register online and then obtain this packet at River Edge Marina, Ashland, NH, or contact Geoff Krill at firstname.lastname@example.org.

-The Squam Canoe Classic is a two part tournament series celebrating fish, quiet nature, sportsmanship, and wholesome family fun.
+This year's Squam Canoe Classic is a three part tournament series celebrating fish, quiet nature, sportsmanship, and wholesome family fun.
 This is a registered, public bass tournament.
 Read the rules and regulations for the Squam Canoe Classic below.

 Canoe Classic Rules and Regulations